 Encourage your student to be open-minded with their availability.
 For example, don’t limit availability to courses that only occur Monday–Thursday or that begin after noon (unless they have a direct conflict, such as a campus job or extracurricular activity to schedule around).

 Tip 2: Use waitlists and build alternate schedules.

-If a class fills, students may add themselves to the waitlist if available, and then enroll in an alternate option.
-While we can’t guarantee that every interested student will get into highly popular courses, our advisors will always work with them to make sure they have the classes they need to graduate and have a positive Wisconsin Experience!
+While it is not a guarantee that every interested student will get into highly popular courses, our advisors will work with them to make sure they have the classes they need to stay on track for graduation.